umts/neopixel-6-display-controller/README.md

 # Neopixel 6 Display Controller
 ![Neopixel 6 Display Controller](neopixel-6-display-controller.png)

 A control board for up to 6 NZR (neopixel/WS28*) displays.
 This control board was designed to be used with a [Circuit Dojo - nRF9160 Feather](https://github.com/circuitdojo/nrf9160-feather), but can be used with any [Adafruit Feather compatible](https://learn.adafruit.com/adafruit-feather/feather-specification) MCU board.

+Designed to control [these display boards](https://github.com/umts/neopixel-seven-segment-display), but can be used with any NZR compatible pixels.

 ## Features
 - 6 NZR data and enable signal outputs, multiplexed from a single data signal input; supported by: